 3. You need to decide where to live

-Did you know that some states are better or worse for off grid living?
+Did you know that some states are better than others for off grid living?

 If you dream of going off grid in your home state, one of the first things you need to know is that it could be illegal.